vinilopes/Simple-Game-In-C-Cpp/README.md

 # Simple Game In C/C++
-This is a simple game maked in C
+This is a simple game made in C